StuartsHome/leetcode/Object-Oriented Design/Design.md

 # Estimations
 - Throughput (QPS for read and write queries)
 - Latency expected from system (read and write queries)
+    - Polling, Server Send Events, Web-sockets
+    - SSE for server to client, one connection is used for all messages
+    - Web Sockets for 2-way
 - Read/Write ratio
 - Traffic Eastimates:
     - Write (QPS, Volume of data)